serenityzn/DayzPlayersBecomeZombiesOnDeath/README.md

 ### Customizable Settings:

-Server administrators can adjust the difficulty and behavior of the spawned zombie.
+Server administrators can adjust the difficulty and behavior of the spawned zombie, including the delay after which a player becomes a zombie.
 Options to tweak loot drop mechanics and zombie attributes to suit different playstyles.

 ### Enhanced Immersion: